 How to Get a Cambodia Visa on Arrival

-A Cambodia visa on arrival can be obtained on arrival at Siem Reap or Phnom Penh International Airports or at a number of land-border crossings between Cambodia and Thailand, Laos, and Vietnam, the exact checkpoints are in the Royal Embassy of Cambodia Visa FAQs.
+A Cambodia visa on arrival can be obtained at Phnom Penh or Siem Reap International Airports, or at several land-border crossings with Thailand, Laos, and Vietnam.
+You can find the full list of eligible checkpoints in the Royal Embassy’s Visa FAQs UK or US.

 Types of Cambodia Visa on Arrival

 There are two types of Cambodia visa on arrival.
-The different Cambodia visa on arrival costs a different amount:
+The different types cost a different amount as follows:

 Cambodia Tourist Visa (T)

-The single entry Cambodia Tourist visa (T-class) costs $30 (£23.30), is valid for 30 days and can be renewed once for a further 30 days without leaving the country.
+The single-entry Cambodia Tourist visa (T-class) costs US$30, is valid for 30 days and can be renewed once for a further 30 days without leaving the country.

 Cambodia Ordinary Visa (E)

-If you know you’ll be staying Cambodia for longer than 60 days, don’t get a tourist visa.
-A renewable Cambodia Ordinary visa (E-class), also known as a Cambodia Business visa is a better option.
-This single entry Cambodia E-visa on arrival costs $35 (£27.20) and is again valid for 30 days, after which you can extend it.
+If you know you’ll be staying in Cambodia for longer than 60 days, don’t get a tourist visa.
+A renewable Cambodia Ordinary visa (E-class), also known as a Cambodia Business visa, is a better option.
+This single-entry Cambodia E-visa on arrival costs $30 and is again valid for 30 days, after which you can extend it.

-To get a Cambodia visa on arrival you will need:
+To get a traditional Cambodia visa on arrival, you will need:

 • A passport that is valid for six months or more.